How to Write a Cover Letter in 2022 | Beginner's Guide

 So, what’s a better way to leave a good impression than a well-formatted, visual template?

-cover letter template
+cover letter templates

 You can simply pick one of our hand-picked cover letter templates, and you’ll be all set in a jiffy!

-As a bonus, our content optimizer will even give you suggestions on how to improve your cover letter on the go.
+As a bonus, our AI will even give you suggestions on how to improve your cover letter on the go.

 Step #2 - Start the Cover Letter with a Header